jcoenencom/motionblind/README.md

     define fhempy_local BindingsIo fhempy

+### Installation of motionblind library in fhem python environement

 In orer to include the library do the following in a terminal, the first line defines the virtual python environement, the se'cond installs the library in it.

     source /opt/fhem/.fhempy/fhempy_venv/bin/activate

     pip install motionblinds

+### install the fhempy module

+To install the module, download motionblinds directory and copy it to fhempy module lib

 The module should normally come up.